FOREX-Dollar pares gains after Fed sweetens taper message

 By Laurence Fletcher

-LONDON, Dec 19 (Reuters) - The dollar struggled to hold onto gains on Thursday after the Federal Reserve surprised many analysts by announcing its long-awaited first cut in bond-buying but couched it by promising interest rates would stay low for longer.
+LONDON, Dec 19 (Reuters) - The dollar struggled to gain ground on Thursday after the Federal Reserve surprised many analysts by announcing its long-awaited first cut in bond-buying but couched it by promising interest rates would stay low for longer.

 A large majority of market watchers had expected the Fed to wait until next year before starting to reduce its stimulus for the economy but any impact on the dollar - which should in theory gain as a result - was tempered by the fact that much of the move had already been priced in by markets.